 Other methods to stop spam

 Consider using a disposable email address.
-You can always create a second email address for less important emails, such as subscriptions to blogs or sites, writing comments on forums or buying products online.
+You can always create a secondary email address for less important emails, such as subscriptions to blogs or sites, writing comments on forums or buying products online.

 How are you dealing with spam?